-- Optimize print infrastructure—by relying on a Software as a Service (SaaS) or Infrastructure as a Service (IaaS) company, you not only benefit from the cloud but also have the option of managing your services from afar
+- Optimize print infrastructure—by relying on a Software as a Service (SaaS) or Infrastructure as a Service (IaaS) company, you do not only benefit from the cloud but also have the option of managing your services from afar.

 - IT helpdesk requests will be significantly reduced, as print problems often clog up the system

-– Eliminate all needs for physical print servers, freeing up space and your electronic waste footprint
+- A cloud print service eliminates all needs for physical print servers, freeing up space and decreasing your electronic waste footprint

 - Meet high security and compliance standards and benefit from the safety that the cloud provides, and benefit from quick disaster recovery

-– Cloud services are compatible with every major operating system
+- A cloud printing solution is compatible with every major operating system

 - Print becomes a scalable service that can be expanded or reduced depending on your needs